Hoi Tong Monastery: History

 The monastery was also a site for instruction in kung fu.
 The master Liang Kun (Leung Kwan) died while training in the 36-Point Copper Ring Pole technique under the monk Yuanguang in 1887.
 In the 1920s, it housed Guangzhou's Chin Woo Athletic Association.

 The great trees of the monastery were ruined during the Taiping Rebellion.
 The monastery faded from importance in foreign guidebooks after the Opium Wars opened Guangzhou proper to visitors, although the principal factories were removed to Henan during the years 1856–1859 after a devastating fire along the north bank and the number of monks grew as high as 175.
 During the reign of the Empress Dowager Cixi, the area around the monastery became more residential and it began to fade.
 As part of the educational reforms surrounding the end of the imperial examination system, the monastery was obliged to make room for the Nanwu Public School (南武公学).
 It was severely damaged during the early years of the Republic, although it was protected for a time by local elites.
 The entire compound aside from two halls was demolished and in 1928 its land was confiscated and opened as Henan Park.
 Its scriptures were removed to a public library.
-An official embassy of the city's Buddhists to the capital at Nanjing the next year was a failure, but the park was permitted to keep some of its idols as statues "for public appreciation".
+An official embassy of the city's Buddhists to the capital at Nanjing the next year was a failure, but the park was permitted to keep some of its statues "for public appreciation".
 Praying and burning incense in the park were outlawed, but locals continued to tie paper offerings to the Buddhas and several women came at night to pray.
 Their murmuring was sometimes mistaken by other visitors as the sounds of ghosts haunting the grounds.
 In September 1933, the area was renamed "Haichuang Park".
 The surviving buildings of the complex were severely damaged again during the Cultural Revolution of the late 1960s and early '70s.

 Following China's opening up, the Guangzhou Municipal People's Government permitted the monastery to resume official operation in 1993, identifying it as a heritage conservation unit.
 The grounds of the monastery were repaired and renovated but continue to only occupy the western half of the former site, the rest making up Guangzhou's Haichuang Park.
 This was restored to the temple by the Haizhu District People's Government on 1 July 2006 but remains open to the public.